shajra/bluos-nix/README.md

         -h --help            print this help message
         -H --help-daemon     print this help message
+        -s --scale           DPI scaling factor

 # Release<a id="sec-5"></a>

 The "main" branch of the repository on GitHub has the latest released version of this code.
 There is currently no commitment to either forward or backward compatibility.

-The "maint/\*" branches have older versions of BluOS controller.
+The "old/\*" branches have older versions of BluOS controller.
 There might be a motivation to run with an older version intentionally, despite the nagging to upgrade.

 "user/shajra" branches are personal branches that may be force-pushed to.
 The "main" branch should not experience force-pushes and is recommended for general use.